 Minerva Springs and Terrace Facts

-- Minerva Springs and Terrace constitutes part of the equally beautiful and famous Mammoth Hot Springs.
+- Firstly, Minerva Springs and Terrace forms part of the equally beautiful and famous Mammoth Hot Springs.

-- This forms a series of travertine terraces and only one of the myriad marvels of geology found in Yellowstone Park.
+- This forms a series of travertine terraces, yet only one of the myriad marvels of geology found in Yellowstone Park.

-- This visually stunning marvel of geology resides within the boundaries of three states in the United States, in North America.
+- In addition, this visually stunning marvel of geology formed within the boundaries of three states in the United States, in North America.

 - Terrace Mountain at Mammoth Hot Springs also ranks as the largest known carbonate-depositing spring in the world.
 The most famous feature at the springs is the Minerva Terrace.

-The precise dimension of the breathtaking Minerva Springs and Terrace remains impossible to define precisely.
+The precise dimension of the breathtaking Minerva Springs and Terrace remains quite impossible to define precisely.

 This occurs due to the constantly slightly shifting of its shape due to ongoing geological forces.